Code-Institute-Submissions/crwst/readme/testing.md

 This user story is achieved.

-* Have a blog page and be able to add blog posts	 so that my shoppers have frequent fresh content on the site This is achieved in the above.
+* Have a blog page and be able to add blog post so that my shoppers have frequent fresh content on the site This is achieved in the above.

 [Back to Contents](#contents)